UT-ADL/autoware_mini_practice/practice_3/README.md

 ```
 5. When integrating the interpolator into the code:
-   - Create the class variable for the interpolator that is initially assigned with the value `None`.
+   - Create the class variable for the interpolator initially assigned with the value `None`.
-   - Only reassign it with the interpolator when it is ready in the callback.
+   - Only reassign it to the interpolator when it is ready for the callback.
    - It will also be used in `current_pose_callback` through the class variable, but it might not be initialized, so add it to a check in front of the callback

 ##### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_3.launch`
-* Place the ego vehicle at the start of the path (use **2D Pose Estimate** button in rviz), and it should start following the path, and the speed should reflect the moment of recording the bag.
+* Place the ego vehicle at the start of the path (use **2D Pose Estimate** button in RViz), and it should start following the path, and the speed should reflect the moment of recording the bag.
 * If everything works without errors, clean the code (remove unnecessary debugging printouts) and commit to your repo!
 * run it with different lookahead distance by changing `lookahead_distance: 20.0` in `control.yaml`
-- Is the behaviour different?
+* Is the behaviour different?
 What is different and why?
-Add the answer when all the code is finalized in the commit message.
+Think about the answer and experiment more with parameters if necessary.